 More than 8,600 people sustained injuries in Georgia truck crashes during one recent year, according to information from the state Department of Transportation.
 Many of these crashes stem from errors made by the truck driver, the trucking company, or other parties involved in the trucking industry.
 Sometimes a parts malfunction or poorly designed roadway can lead to a crash.
 Some of the most common causes of Georgia truck accidents include:

-• Blind spots: Semi-trucks have large blind spots, making it hard for truck drivers to see nearby vehicles.
-Accidents can happen when truckers don’t check their mirrors or signal before changing lanes.
+- Blind spots: Semi-trucks have large blind spots, making it hard for truck drivers to see nearby vehicles.
+Accidents can happen when truckers don’t check their mirrors or signals before changing lanes.

 Injured in a Truck Crash?
 Our Truck Accident Attorneys Can Help